T.A.T.u.: 2012–2021: Aftermath with Volkova and Katina arguments

-On 2 October 2012, Cherrytree Records/Universal Russia announced that they would be issuing a special re-release of t.A.T.u's 200 km/h in the Wrong Lane.
-The "10th Year Anniversary Gold Edition" featured all new artwork, a never-before-released song from the 2002 sessions, "A Simple Motion", a brand new remix of "All the Things She Said" from producer Fernando Garibay, in addition to newly mastered songs.
-On 24 October 2012, Cherrytree Records released the official track listing for the album; it was a note addressed to fans handwritten and signed by Julia and Lena themselves.
+On 2 October 2012, Cherrytree Records/Universal Russia announced that they would be issuing a special re-release of t.A.T.u.'s 200 km/h in the Wrong Lane.
+The "10th Year Anniversary Edition" featured all new artwork, a never-before-released song from the 2002 sessions, "A Simple Motion", a brand new remix of "All the Things She Said" from producer Fernando Garibay, in addition to newly mastered songs.
+On 24 October 2012, Cherrytree Records released the official track listing for the album; it was a note addressed to fans handwritten and signed by Katina and Volkova themselves.
 The album was released on 12 November 2012.

-On 11 December 2012, Lena and Julia reunited to appear as musical guests on The Voice of Romania.
+On 11 December 2012, the duo reunited as musical guests on The Voice of Romania, where they performed "All the Things She Said" and "All About Us".
 It was their first performance together in three years.
-The duo t.A.T.u performed "All About Us" and "All the Things She Said" during the show.
-They also appeared in radio and on another television show before.

 After the re-release, the group were interviewed by Bradley Stern on MuuMuse, and was asked about a reunion and relationship together.
 Volkova stated "We don't keep in touch", while Katina stated "Only when we see each other.
 We have very different lives in different countries now.
 We are not in a fight though."
 As for a reunion, Katina said "I believe that there is always a chance for anything in this life.
 Maybe…."
 Volkova stated that, while she is not "ready for it", she said "But this won't stop us from reuniting for joint performances.
 We’ll see what happens!"

-In April 2013, the group announced they would perform one live show at a Russian VIP Club.
-Lena also stated that "The t.A.T.u. comeback is very possible, we are talking about that right now."
-After Volkova had her second surgery for her ligaments, she officially confirmed that she and Katina were planning to reunite t.A.T.u.
-However, soon Volkova told an interviewer that they were not reuniting after all.
+On 25 April 2013, the group performed one private live show at a Russian VIP Club.
+It was their first concert as a duo since 2008.
+Despite media reports suggesting a permanent reunion of t.A.T.u., both members later clarified that there are no plans for a full-scale comeback.
+Volkova told an interviewer that they were not reuniting after all.
 Katina also stated that her solo career was the number one goal at that time and if t.A.T.u. was going to reunite, it would only be for small things like commercials and concerts.